Roofing shapes can vary depending on the kind of roof you have, which may be hard to figure out at first when you’re still new to the process.

 This can help to prevent leaks and damage during bad weather.
 Another benefit is that hip roofs are solid and stable, making them ideal for homes in areas with high winds or seismic activity.

-A modified hip roof is also more structurally sound than a standard hip roof, making it a good choice for homes in areas with high winds or heavy snowfall.
+A modified hip roof is also more structurally sound than a standard hip roof, making it a good choice for homes with high winds or heavy snowfall.

 A-frame